jsonFox/resume-generator/README.md

 # LaTeX Resume Generator

-Generate a a LaTeX-based PDF resume from a pre-formatted JSON structure.
+Generate a a LaTeX-based PDF resume using TypeScript object templates.

+See the [example folder](example/) for an example of input/output files

 ## Installation